Lipen/discrete-math-course/typst/lec-combinatorics.typ

   + Generic solution: \
     $T(n) = alpha (-1)^n + (beta n + gamma) 2^n + delta n^2 + epsilon n + n$

+  + There are no initial conditions.
+    We can only provide an asymptotic bound.

   Thus, $T(n) in Theta(n 2^n)$
 ]